Definition

 Clean books are formed from any 7 cards of the same rank.
 For example, seven 9 cards.
 These cards may be any color, and any suit, so long as they are the same rank.

 There are also dirty melds.
-Dirty melds are formed from at least 4 cards of the same rank, and up to three wild cards (Jokers and all suits of the 2 cards) in order to make up the remaining missing cards from the meld.
+Dirty melds are formed from at least 4 cards of the same rank, and up to three wild cards (Jokers and all suits of the 2 cards) to make up the remaining missing cards from the meld.

 Once a meld or book is complete, it is placed on the table in a single-stack pile, with all cards turned face up.
 The top card of the pile represents the kind of meld.
 If there is a normal card on top of the pile, it is Red.
 If there is a Joker on top of the pile, then it is Black.